prog4biol/pfb2019/problemsets/Python_04_problemset.md

         i.
 Remove an element from the end.
 [Read about pop()](https://www.tutorialspoint.com/python/list_pop.htm).
         j.
 Remove an element from the beginning.
         k.
 Remove an element from somewhere other than the beginning or the end.
 	l.
 Use `join` to create a string.
-Join the elements on ', '
+Join the element on ', '

 2. Write a script that splits a string into a list.
 In your script:
 	- Save the string `sapiens, erectus, neanderthalensis` as a variable.